denoland/gsoc2024_ideas/README.md

 and add more benchmarks.
 You'd need to work with Deno APIs, Github APIs and APIs from various cloud providers.

+### Wasm binding generator for Deno APIs

+Deno has a large set of runtime APIs.
+We would like to auto-generate Wasm bindings for these runtime APIs using existing typings or doc output similar to `web_sys`.
+You'd need to work with the Deno CLI and Rust wasm_bindgen toolchain.

 ###

 ## License